pauldorehill/FSharp.Data.Cypher/README.md

 ```fsharp
 Rel(n, Label1, { n with { property1 = value1; property2 = value 2 })
 ```
+#### Paths
+Not currently implemented as I'm considering the best approach: its complicated by the return of a `IPath` which contains lists of `INode` & `IRelationship`.

 #### Operators
 Just double the number of  dashes: